EAHO-Research-Lab/Homepage/content/authors/Zhao,Xiantao/_index.md

 title: Xiantao Zhao

 # Full Name (for SEO)
-first_name: Xiantao
+first_name: Satvik
-last_name: Zhao
+last_name: Praveen

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D. student starting from 25Fall
+role: Ph.D. student starting from 26 Spring

 # Organizations/Affiliations